 Q1: Which ADHD productivity tool should I try first?

-A1: Start with a low‑friction combination: a visual timer (Time Timer) to combat time blindness and a focus method (Focusmate or Tiimo).
-Add a routine or planning app (Routinery or Sunsama) if you want a structured day.
+A1: Try a visual timer (Time Timer) plus a focus method (Focusmate or Tiimo).
+Add a routine or planning app (Routinery or Sunsama) if you want structure.
 Test for a week and adjust.

 Q2: Do these tools replace professional treatment?

 A2: No. These tools support executive function and daily management but aren’t a substitute for professional clinical care.
-If ADHD symptoms are significantly impairing daily life, consult a healthcare professional.
+If ADHD symptoms are significantly impairing daily life, consult a healthcare professional3.

 Q3: How can I make my ADHD toolbox sustainable long‑term?

 A3: Build around your routines, start small, and focus on one or two core tools first.
-Schedule regular check‑ins with yourself to assess what’s working, what’s not, and adjust accordingly.
+Schedule regular check‑ins to assess what’s working and what’s not.

 For more practical ADHD focus strategies, explore our guide on time management for adults with ADHD and our broader ADHD productivity app comparisons on Fluidwave's blog.